mvanthoor/rustic/readme.md

 * Ronald de Man (author of the Syzygy tablebases, CFish and RustFish): for helping to untangle the mess within my head regarding Principal Variation Search.
+* Taimo ("unserializable"): for pointing out a potential variable underflow problem within the time management, that made Rustic crash in debug-mode.
 * Ed Schröder (author of Rebel and Gideon) and Robert Hyatt (author of Cray Blitz and Crafty): for still hanging around chess forums, answering questions, even after writing chess engines for 40 or 50 years.